2016 Fringe Festival

 City-wide celebration of though-provoking progressive performing arts

-Each year, Feastival brings together Philadelphia’s top culinary artists in support of FringeArts and the Fringe Festival.
-One of the top events of the year, Feastival features more than 75 area chefs, live entertainment and hundreds of guests.
+Each year, FEASTIVAL brings together Philadelphia’s top culinary artists in support of FringeArts and the Fringe Festival.
+One of the top culinary events of the year, FEASTIVAL features more than 70 area restaurants, live entertainment and hundreds of guests.

 For more information and ticket availability, click the button below.

 Influenced by Edinburgh, the granddaddy of all Fringe Festivals, five Philadelphia artists banded together in 1997 to create an outlet for other contemporary and experimental performers to present their works.
 What began as a five-day event, the Fringe Festival has grown into more than two weeks of high-quality, highly innovative artistic presentations.

 For more information on the Philadelphia Fringe Festival and ticketing details, click the button below.

 In the neighborhood

 - Hotel Monaco Philadelphia